-How to Write a Cover Letter
+How to Write a Cover Letter for a Job Application

 A cover letter is a formal written document sent with a job application providing additional information on the applicant’s credentials and demonstrating their interest in the open position.
-There are other terms used to represent this type of a document, such as a covering letter, letter of motivation, motivation letter or motivational letter.
+There are other terms used to represent this type of document, such as a cover letter, letter of motivation, motivation letter or motivational letter.
 A cover letter is usually accompanied by a curriculum vitae or resume.
 Unlike a resume, which summarizes the applicant’s overall qualifications, a cover letter allows them to present themselves professionally and apply their skills and experience directly to a particular vacancy.

 A cover letter is intended to introduce the applicant’s curriculum vitae and illustrate the enthusiasm they feel for a job opening.
 When writing a cover letter, it is significant to remember that there are nearly 60 seconds the applicant has to grab the prospective employer’s attention.